 Past awards and projected future costs

 NEER bases its calculations on the lifetime cost of each claim.
-It breaks down the cost of a claim into 3 parts
+It breaks down the cost of a claim into three parts:

 - actual past benefits up to the date of the calculation

 - projected future costs for the lifetime of the claim, and

 These components are detailed on the Claim Cost Statement so that an employer knows precisely how the claims costs under NEER are calculated.